 Innovative financing mechanisms can significantly enhance resources available for gender equality initiatives.
 Several potential sources of finance include Special Drawing Rights (SDRs), currency transaction taxes, and carbon taxes.
-Revenues generated from these sources can be directed towards climate and gender initiatives, such as supporting women's participation in the green economy, funding renewable energy projects that benefit women, and investing in adaptation measures that climate protect vulnerable communities.
+Revenues generated from these sources can be directed towards climate and gender initiatives, such as supporting women's participation in the green economy, funding renewable energy projects that benefit women, and investing in that climate adaptation measures protect vulnerable communities.